robertgenetti/robertgenetti.github.io/_projects/visionzero.md

     - Import into SQL Postgres Database
 3. Update shapefile with QGIS
     - Add more high KSI corridors using vector tool
-    - Calculate length for existing field and update
+    - Calculate length for added corridor rows
-    - Create boolean field for non-priority corridors
+    - Create boolean field -- non-priority or priority corridor
 4. Design Tableau dashboard
     - Overview with aggregate crash data
     - Filters to drill-down into data